skyformat99/WiFiAutoReconnect/ReadMe.md

 2. Add the program to "Start-up".

 ## Be careful
-1. The WiFi you specified must be no password or saved;
+1. The WiFi must existed;
-2. The WiFi must existed.
+2. The WiFi you specified must have been saved.

-**Or you will never connect to the net! :)**

 ---
 Copyright (C) 2000-2016 [Wuifan](https://Wuifan.com).